 6. Guru

-Guru helps your support team answer onboarding questions quickly and accurately.
-Customers spend less time waiting for responses and more time engaging with your platform.
+Guru's AI-powered smart search helps support teams find answers to onboarding questions quickly and accurately, so customers spend less time waiting for responses and more time engaging with your platform.

 Customer success enablement tools